heavyai/heavydb/README.md

 Start the MapD Core server:

-    ./bin/mapd_server
+    ./bin/omnisci_server

 In a new terminal, start the MapD Core web server:

-    ./bin/mapd_web_server
+    ./bin/omnisci_web_server

 If desired, insert a sample dataset by running the `insert_sample_data` script in a new terminal:

     ../insert_sample_data

 You can now start using the database.
-The `mapdql` utility may be used to interact with the database from the command line:
+The `omniql` utility may be used to interact with the database from the command line:

-    ./bin/mapdql -p HyperInteractive
+    ./bin/omniql -p HyperInteractive

 where `HyperInteractive` is the default password.
 The default user `mapd` is assumed if not provided.